datsuns/mc-coordinates/README.md

-# Fabric Example Mod
+# Simple Coordinates

+simple display for Coordinates on HUD.

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+For setup Fabric environment.

 ## License